splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 ```
 ## Configure SC4S listening ports

-The standard SC4S configuration uses UDP/TCP port 514 as the default for the listening port for syslog "soup" traffic, and TCP port 6514 for TLS.
+The standard SC4S configuration uses UDP/TCP port 514 as the default for the listening port for syslog traffic, and TCP port 6514 for TLS.
 You can change these defaults by adding the following
 additional environment variables to the ``env_file``:
 ```dotenv
 SC4S_LISTEN_DEFAULT_TCP_PORT=514